Apply fa fa-search

 Why Take the Course?

-• Comprehensive: This course is founded on the premise that to succeed as an actor, performer, or presenter, you need to understand the basics of film and content production.
-It has been designed with industry professionals to reflect the real business of acting for screen in its many traditional and emerging forms.
+• Comprehensive: To thrive as an actor, performer, or presenter, you need more than just talent – you need to understand the full picture of film and content production.
+Designed in collaboration with industry experts, this course mirrors the real business of acting for screens, from classic performance to emerging digital formats.

 Programme Aims